Euphorbiaceae

 Fertilizer

-Feed with liquid fertilizer every two weeks during the growing season.
-A lack of nutrients may reduce blooming.
+Apply liquid fertilizer about every two weeks during the growing season.
+A lack of fertilizer may reduce blooming.

 Pruning

-Remove old flower spikes and weak branches to maintain shape and encourage healthy growth.
+Remove old flower spikes and weak stems to encourage healthy growth and maintain shape.

 Winter Care

-Sensitive to cold, Cat’s Tail should be kept indoors during winter, maintaining a minimum temperature of 15°C (59°F).
+Sensitive to cold.
+Keep indoors during winter and maintain a minimum temperature of 15°C.

 Conclusion